 STEP 1 — Know Your Cost of Goods

-Every business who sells a product has an acquisition cost for the goods they sell.
-The acquisition cost, otherwise referred to as your cost of goods, refers to the actual replacement cost of the product that is sold.
+Every business that sells a product has an acquisition cost for the goods they sell.
+The acquisition cost; otherwise referred to as your cost of goods, refers to the actual replacement cost of the product that is sold.
 If you provide a service, you have no real cost of goods related to your time.
 For those who say, time is money, remember, no matter how much you charge, you are only able to collect your fees when you are performing your service for someone.
 It doesn’t matter if you charge $10 an hour or $300 an hour, until you have customers your fees are a moot point.

 The Retail Selling Price of Your Product $100